The Bankrate promise

 I like my credit card rewards to be simple, and cash back is just about as simple as it gets.
 The Freedom Unlimited features generous cash back, without having to track rotating categories or complicated spending rules.
 I always know exactly how much I’ll earn on a given purchase.

-The card earns 5 percent cash back on travel booked through Chase Ultimate Rewards, 3 percent cash back on dining at restaurants and drugstore purchases, and at least 1.5 percent cash back on all other purchases.
-Plus, the card also earns an impressive 5 percent cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.
+The card earns 5 percent cash back on travel booked through Chase Ultimate Rewards and Lyft purchases (through March 2025), 3 percent cash back on dining at restaurants and drugstore purchases, and at least 1.5 percent cash back on all other purchases.

 With a flat rate of 1.5 percent cash back, this card is also a great option for everyday spending, regardless of the category.
 Whether I’m buying a book to add to my (endless) To Be Read pile or a cute dress from an Instagram ad, every single purchase earns at least 1.5 percent in cash back rewards.